CirroBuild/FrostiDocs/docs/reference/sql/join.md

 WHERE a.id = b.id;
 ```

-The type of join as well as the column will be inferred from the where clause,
+The type of join as well as the column will be inferred from the `WHERE` clause,
-and may end up being either `INNER` or `CROSS` join.
+and may be either an `INNER` or `CROSS` join.
 For the example above, the
 equivalent explicit statement would be:

 ```questdb-sql